salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 WHILE LOOPs loop indefinitely until the *expression* resolves to `false`.
 On each iteration of the WHILE LOOP, the *expression* is evaluated.
 If the expression evaluates to `true`, then the looping continues.
 So, the variable being evaluated in the expression must change in the block of code for the looping to ever stop.
 This also means that if you are not careful with your code and the *expression* never resolves to `false`, the WHILE LOOP will NEVER STOP LOOPING!

 !!! tip "Breaking out of Stuck WHILE LOOPS"
     Sometimes while loops can be trapped in an unbreakable loop (usually due to shoddy programming).
-To forcefully a break out of a **while loop**, enter  `Ctrl-C`.
+To force a break out from a **while loop**, enter  `Ctrl-C`.

 Consider the following: